Collect logs from Microsoft SQL Server

 FROM sys.dm_audit_actions

-NXLog Agent can read logs from various data sources, including SQL Server databases, via the im_odbc input module.
-This module requires an ODBC client to establish a connection to the database.
-See Setting up ODBC for more information.
+NXLog Agent can read logs from an SQL Server database using the ODBC input module.
+This module requires an ODBC client to connect to the database.
+See Configure ODBC for more information.

-statement that defines how to query the data.
+You also need to provide an SQL SELECT statement specifying how to query the data.

 The module uses the id field to track the position of the last read logs.

-In a simple scenario, the id is an auto-increment integer, but several other data types are supported too.
+In a simple scenario, the id is an auto-incrementing integer, but several other data types are also supported.

 See the IdType directive.

-The following examples demonstrate using int, datetime2, datetimeoffset, datetime, and timestamp data types.
+The following examples demonstrate the use of the int, datetime2, datetimeoffset, datetime, and timestamp data types.

 Therefore, the configuration uses the default IdType value.